mikeLofton/LinkedList/Documentation/LinkedListDoc.md

 # II.
 Design
  1. *System Architecture*

+    Node.h has no includes.
 In this program Node is a templeted class that stores data within the node and keeps track of a node's left and right node.
 Iterator.h includes Node.h.
 Iterator is a templeted class that creates iterators that point to nodes.
 Iterator contains logic for reading the next and/or previous nodes in relation to its current node and comparing itself to other iterators.
 List.h includes Iterator.h and iostream.
 List is a templeted class that creates lists that can contain nodes of data.
 List contains logic for inserting, removing, printing, and sorting nodes. main.cpp includes List.h and iostream.
 The main currently contains a test list where functions can be tested.
  2. *Object Information*
     * **File Name:** main.cpp
         * Name: main()